federatedplatforms/FEDeRATED-BDI/README.md

 Events are distributed to other nodes based on the Nodes configuration.
 There are a few options how to configure the distribution mechanism:

-* static: messages are routed to preconfigured destinations
+* static: messages are routed to pre-defined destinations
-* broadcast: messages are broadcast to all nodes in the network (based on the nodes in the Network Map Service).
+* broadcast: messages are broadcast to all nodes in the network (based on the nodes in the Network Map Service)
-* sparql: based on the outcome of a SPARQL ASK messages are routed to the provided destination(s).
+* sparql: based on the outcome of a SPARQL ASK messages are routed to the provided destination(s)

 ### Static distribution